sunesimonsen/unexpected-presentation/content/presentation.md

 Note: Notice how I didn't specify how the output should be.
 It is of cause very possible to make completely custom output, but it is usually not necessary.

+Note: The provided diff will state why the array is not sorted.

 ---

 ### Adding types

+Note: this would be very powerful if we could not provide new types.

 ---